NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 > Self-Hosted Mobile Based Hyperlocal and Food Delivery Platform

-### Commercial Use
+### Commercial Use Requires License

 We [pay the developers](#contributor-compensation-program) who contribute to this open-source project.
-Its free of non-commercial use but commercial use of this software requires a permission.
+This project is free only for non-commercial use but commercial use requires license.

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">